 - All allocation recommendations are made by a consensus of the YAC members attending the review meeting.
-No staff members vote on decisions regarding fund allocations.
+No staff member votes on decisions regarding fund allocations.

-- All recommendations for allocations must be approved by vote of the Board of Trustees at their quarterly meeting following the application deadline.
+- All recommendations for allocations must be approved by vote of the NCMCF Board of Directors at their quarterly meeting in February.